jeftegoes/AngularOverview/README.md

 ## Npm commands
 - Download all dependencies from package.json in current project
   - npm install
+  - npm install --save # As of npm 5.0.0, installed modules are added as a dependency by default, so the --save option is no longer needed
 - Install angular cli latest version
   - npm install `-g @angular/cli` # -g global installation (All users)
 - Install a specific package